 Popular ride-sharing apps such as Lyft and Uber allow a two-way rating system: passengers leave ratings for their drivers, and drivers leave ratings for their passengers.

-The hope is that, “Diners will behave better, tip better, treat staff better.
-It will help improve the industry and may help the diner get that all important upgrade next time,” says Dimmi CEO, Stevan Premutico.
+The hope is, “Diners will behave better, tip better, treat staff better.
+It will help improve the industry and may help the diner get that all-important upgrade next time,” says Dimmi CEO, Stevan Premutico.

 Of course, this is nothing short of what any restaurant owner could potentially find out about you by performing a simple Google search.

 At Eleven Madison Park, this is something that maître d’ Justin Roller does on a day-to-day basis, according to Grubstreet.
 Not only that but, “I’m looking for chef’s whites and wine glasses,” he says, indicating that he’s especially on the lookout for undercover chefs and sommeliers.